BheemeshPujari/Python/README.md

 ```

 4. Length
-len() is a built-in function that returns the length of the object.
+len() is a built-in function that returns the object's length.
 The length of a string is the number of characters in the string.
 This will always be an integer.
 len only works on a "sequence (such as a string, bytes, tuple, list, or range) or a collection (such as a dictionary, set, or frozen set),
 ```python